romilly/start-apl/manuscript/Chapter1.md

 Once you've done that, you can type the code you'll see below.

-In the examples that follow, code that you type is indented by six spaces.
+In the examples that follow, code that __you__ type is indented by six spaces.
 Once you start trying APL, you'll see that APL inserts those spaces for you when it's ready for you to type.

+APL's output is not indented, so you can easily see what you should type adn what you should expect APL to output.

 So - here goes.
 Type